skalenetwork/skale-consensus/oracle/README.md

  _Max length of uri string is 1024 bytes._
 * ```time```, uint64 - Linux time of request in ms.
 * ```jsps```, array of strings - list of string JSON pointers to the data elements to be picked from server response.
               The array must have from 1 to 32 elements.
 Max length of each pointer 1024 bytes.
-               Note: this element is required for web requests, and shall not be present for EthAPI requests.
-_See https://json.nlohmann.me/features/json_pointer/ for intro to JSON pointers._
+_See https://json.nlohmann.me/features/json_pointer/ for intro to JSON pointers.

 * ```encoding```, string - the only currently supported encoding is```json```. ```abi``` will be supported in future releases.

 Optional elements: